doctrine/dbal/UPGRADE.md

 # Upgrade to 5.0

+## BC BREAK: Introspection reports the indexes backing constraints

+`AbstractSchemaManager::introspectTableIndexes()` now returns the indexes the database created to enforce a table's primary key and unique constraints.

 ## BC BREAK: No index is created for a foreign key constraint

 Declaring a foreign key constraint no longer adds an index over its referencing columns.
 MySQL and MariaDB create one